-Upon successful completion of the PhD Portfolio II, students can begin forming their dissertation committee.
+1) Upon successful completion of the PhD Portfolio II, students can begin forming their dissertation committee.
 Any tenured or tenure-track faculty member from the LRF Department may serve as the chair of the dissertation committee.
 The selection is the responsibility of the student; every faculty member reserves the right to agree or decline to serve as the chair of the committee.
 Students must identify a chair prior to beginning formal work on their dissertation.
 Adhering to the guidelines set by the Graduate School, the student and chair will determine the dissertation structure and timeline for completion.

-The formation of the dissertation committee must be determined in consultation with the chair.
+2) The formation of the dissertation committee must be determined in consultation with the chair.
 The committee is comprised of five members who possess expertise in the dissertation topic and/or methodological area-one chair, one methodologist, and three additional committee members.
-In addition to the dissertation chair, each committee must include at least two other LRF faculty members.
+In addition to the dissertation chair, each committee must include at least two other

+LRF faculty members.
 One of the additional two members must be from an allied department, one may be from outside of the university.
+Under unique conditions, it maybe appropriate for one faculty member to serve as chair and methodologist (e.g. faculty member being an expert in both theory and method related to the dissertation topic, or if the original chair or methodologist leaves the committee).
+While these situations may occur, they are considered rare and students are encouraged under most conditions to have separate faculty members serve as dissertation chair and dissertation methodologist.

-Once the chair approves all committee members, the student must ask each to serve; every potential member reserves the right to agree or decline to serve on the committee.
+3) Once the chair approves all committee members, the student must ask each to serve; every potential member reserves the right to agree or decline to serve on the committee.
 Any committee member who does not hold regular graduate faculty membership must obtain a special appointment through the Graduate School to serve on the committee.
-It is the responsibility of the student to coordinate with the COE Faculty Liaison to ensure all members are approved by the Graduate School prior to the dissertation proposal hearing.
-Once the committee is formed, the student is responsible for completing and submitting the Dissertation Committee Membership Form to the department chair.
+It is the responsibility of the student to coordinate with the COE Academic Support Professional to ensure all members are approved by the Graduate School prior to the dissertation proposal hearing.

+4) Once the committee is formed, the student is responsible for completing and submitting the Dissertation Committee Membership Form to the department chair.